dr-bonez/tor-v3-vanity/README.md

 # tor-v3-vanity
-A TOR v3 vanity url generator designed to run on an nvidia GPU.
+A TOR v3 vanity url generator designed to run on an NVIDIA GPU.

 Disclaimer: This project is brand new and hasn't been thoroughly vetted.
 Please report any bugs you find [here](https://github.com/dr-bonez/tor-v3-vanity/issues).